-Oklahoma law defines rape as unlawful sexual intercourse or penetration without the victim's consent.
-The degrees of rape charges in Oklahoma include first degree rape and second degree rape.
-The charges levied against a defendant by the prosecution are dependent upon the circumstances of the incident.
+Rape is unlawful sexual intercourse or penetration without the victim's consent.
+In the state of Oklahoma, rape is categorized into first degree rape and second degree rape.
+The rape charges levied against a defendant by the prosecution are dependent upon the circumstances of the incident, including the use of force, aggravating circumstances, and the age of the victim.
 First degree rape is a felony offense and is defined in Oklahoma statute Title 21 Section 1114.
-The penalties for a conviction on charges of rape in the first degree range from 5 years to life in prison.
 Second degree rape is a felony and is defined in Oklahoma statute Title 21 Section 1114.
-A conviction on charges of rape in the second degree is punishable by up to 15 years in prison.
-The types of rape include statutory, stranger, acquaintance, date, spousal, gang, and custodial rape.
+The penalties for those convicted of rape in Oklahoma include a prison sentence and mandatory registration as a sex offender with the Oklahoma Sex Offender Registry.
+The length of the prison sentence depends on the degree of the offense and ranges from 5 years to life in prison.

-Rape involves non-consensual sexual intercourse or penetration.
 Rape charges are differentiated from other sexual offenses in that rape involves the lack of consent or the victim's inability to consent.
-The legal defense strategies utilized by criminal defense attorneys in rape cases depend upon the circumstances of the incident and the evidence available.
+The legal defense strategies employed by criminal defense attorneys in rape cases depend upon the circumstances of the incident and the evidence available.

 The types of rape include statutory, stranger, acquaintance or date rape, spousal rape, gang rape, and custodial rape.
 These types of rape are not categories of charges, but are terms that are often used to describe the circumstances of various first and second degree charges.